Disclosure

 The Advertising Studio is a genuine differentiator.
 One product photo feeding into Amazon A-plus content, 360-degree videos, and platform-specific ad variants represents a workflow that previously required a photographer, a video editor, and a copywriter.
 For e-commerce brands running weekly ad refreshes across Meta and TikTok, this feature alone can justify the subscription cost.

-Voice cloning from a 30-second sample works better than it should for that short a requirement.
-The cloned voice holds up across multiple scripts and projects, and the ability to deploy up to five different clones on the Max plan enables agencies to maintain distinct brand voices for different clients.
+Voice generation remains useful for teams maintaining narration and character audio across a project, but exact voice-cloning allowances should be checked against the current plan details.
 The VFX House, while not a DaVinci Resolve replacement, provides enough post-production capability - relighting, prop exchange, color grading - that creators can rescue borderline footage without exporting to external software.

 The AI scripts are competent but formulaic.
 For quick social content where the visual is the star, a bland script gets the job done.
 For any video where the writing needs to be sharp, persuasive, or brand-specific - sales videos, thought leadership pieces, brand storytelling - expect to rewrite most of what the AI produces.
 The Maxwell scripting agent, which chats with you conversationally to refine scripts, helps iterate faster but does not escape the fundamental generic-ness of the underlying model.